Best Edmonton, AB Suburbs: Edmonton Suburbs Living Guide

 Leduc is one of the farthest suburbs from Edmonton's centre.
 However, this does not mean residents miss out on any of the city's fun.
 It is easy for Leduc residents to hop on the highway and get right to the best attractions in Edmonton.
 Leduc is quickly growing and now boasts a business park with over 1,400 businesses.

-Those who want to live, work, and play in one place without sacrificing a quick drive to the city will love living in Leduc.
+Those who want to live, work, and play in one of the best small towns near Edmonton will love living in Leduc.
 Homes are surrounded by multi-purpose trails and water activities and have various architectural styles and ages.
 The median home value in Leduc is $379,218.

 Leduc Hotspots